zhengshou/AutoLoc/README.md

       year={2018}
     }

+### Installation
+This code has been tested with NVIDIA Titan X GPU of 12GB memory, CUDA 8.0, caffe.
+Please use "Issues" to ask questions or report bugs.
+Thanks.

 ### Feature extraction

 If you are willing to extract features by yourself, note that for experiments on AN v1.2, please refer to https://github.com/wanglimin/UntrimmedNet/issues/16 to find UntrimmedNet pre-trained model on train set.
 Models released here http://mmlab.siat.ac.cn/untrimmednet_model/ were trained on train+val set.